eioo/hookshot-ts/README.md

 _This repository is fork of [hookshot](https://github.com/coreh/hookshot) from GitHub user [coreh](https://github.com/coreh)._

-_Main goal of this project is to migrate the current codebase from JavaScript to TypeScript_
+_Main goal of this project is to migrate the codebase from JavaScript to TypeScript_

 # hookshot-ts